mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Cache
 -------------

-Queries will be stored in a ```cache``` inside your JavaScript ```Index``` object to avoid performing the same API calls twice.
+Queries will be stored in a ```cache``` inside your JavaScript ```Index``` and ```AlgoliaSearch``` objects to avoid performing the same API calls twice.
 It's particularly useful when your users are deleting letters/words from the current query but may end in some outdated results if the page isn't refreshed for some time.

-Just clear the cache every X minutes to work-around
+Just clear the cache every X minutes to ensure you've always up-to-date results:
 ```js
 // clear the queries cache
 index.clearCache();